shivangee-sabharwal/Restaurant_Management_System/README.md

 Before making changes, please create an issue and discuss it on the repo.

 ## How to execute the project
+Using GUI ->
 Run executable RMS_GUI.jar.
-This will launch the GUI window for the restaurant management system.
+This will launch the GUI window for the restaurant management system.\
+Using IDE ->
+Use appropriate IDE (Atom/ Visual Studio Code) to launch the restaurant management system.

 ## Contributors